 paid for using organizational funds or organized collection of funds by the organization members; or

-marketed by the organization including the organization listed as a host or sponsor, including the use of the fraternity or sorority’s distinctive Greek letters, trademarks, or trade names such as nicknames used to identify the organization.
+marketed by the organization, including the organization listed as a host or sponsor, including the use of the fraternity or sorority’s distinctive Greek letters, trademarks, or trade names such as nicknames used to identify the organization.

-GOVERNING COUNCIL MEMBER REVIEW OF OFFICIAL RECOGNITION
+PROCEDURE FOR GOVERNING COUNCIL MEMBER REVIEW OF OFFICIAL RECOGNITION

 - Any need to review the official recognition of a member organization will follow disciplinary procedures outlined in SA/PPS No. 07.06, Student Organization Disciplinary Procedures.
-The inter/national Headquarters, registered alumni advisory board, and Texas State faculty or staff advisor may need to be part of the disciplinary process.
+The inter/national headquarters, registered alumni advisory board, and Texas State faculty or staff advisor may need to be part of the disciplinary process.

 REVIEWERS OF THIS SA/PPS